 Yes, Devonport Wharf is wheelchair accessible.

 Yes, there are dedicated bike racks on all our Devonport ferries.
+Using these storage options reduces the risk of your bike falling and causing damage or injury.

 Yes, dogs travel free with any fare-paying passenger.
 Dogs can travel inside the cabin but we ask they are kept inside a suitable crate, cage or pet carrier.
 Official service dogs can travel inside the cabin and do not have to be kept in a crate, cage or pet carrier.
 There is also allocated seating on the external decks for those travelling with pets.